Permanent visa (VIPER)

 After paying the corresponding fees (fees may vary depending on your nationality and consulate) and your application is approved, you may go to Brazil to get your residency card.

-The process may be bureaucratically complex and lengthy, due to the list documents to be submitted and the approvals required, and it usually takes from 4 to 6 months.
+The process may be bureaucratically complex and lengthy, due to the list of documents to be submitted and the approvals required, and it usually takes from 4 to 6 months.

 For further information on Permanent visas in Brazil and detailed procedures, contact us for a free private consultation.